-Total wholesale revenues were \$7.0 billion for fiscal 2020, an increase of \$1.5 billion, or 26.0 percent, as compared to the prior year.
-Increases were noted across all departments with grilling, paint, power tools and outdoor power equipment showing the largest gains.
-New domestic Ace stores are defined as stores that were activated from January 2019 through December 2020.
-In 2020, the Company had an increase in wholesale merchandise revenues from new domestic Ace stores of \$204.1 million.
-This increase was partially offset by a decrease in wholesale merchandise revenues due to domestic Ace store cancellations of \$38.9 million.
-As a result, the Company realized a net increase in wholesale merchandise revenues of \$165.2 million related to the impact of both new Ace stores affiliated with the Company and from stores that cancelled their membership in 2019 and 2020.
-Wholesale merchandise revenues to comparable domestic Ace stores increased \$1.2 billion compared to the prior year.
-Warehouse sales represented 80.2 percent of wholesale merchandise revenue in 2020 compared to 78.9 percent in 2019, while direct ship sales were 19.8 percent, down from 21.1 percent in 2019.
+Total wholesale revenues were \$8.4 billion for fiscal 2022, an increase of \$590.1 million or 7.6 percent, as compared to the prior year.
+Increases were seen across a majority of departments with outdoor power equipment, plumbing and paint showing the largest gains.
+New domestic Ace stores are defined as stores that were activated from January 2021 through December 2022.
+In 2022, the Company had an increase in wholesale merchandise revenues from new domestic Ace stores of \$230.3 million.
+This increase was partially offset by a decrease in wholesale merchandise revenues due to domestic Ace store cancellations of \$52.8 million.
+As a result, the Company realized a net increase in wholesale merchandise revenues of \$177.5 million related to the impact of both new Ace stores affiliated with the Company and from stores that cancelled their membership in 2021 and 2022.
+Wholesale merchandise revenues to comparable domestic Ace stores increased \$311.5 million compared to the prior year as a result of estimated wholesale price inflation of 11.5 percent.

+Warehouse sales represented 78.3 percent of wholesale merchandise revenue in 2022 compared to 79.2 percent in 2021, while direct ship sales were 21.7 percent, up from 20.8 percent in 2021.

-AWH wholesale revenues were \$406.9 million during fiscal 2020.
-This is an increase of \$25.8 million from fiscal 2019, which was primarily due to higher sales to e-commerce customers and traditional hardware stores.
+AWH wholesale revenues were \$478.6 million during fiscal 2022.
+This is an increase of \$52.4 million from fiscal 2021, which was primarily due to inflation, new customers and higher sales to AWH's hardware and e-commerce customers.

-AIH wholesale revenues were \$217.1 million during fiscal 2020.
-This is a decrease of \$36.0 million from fiscal 2019, as the global pandemic caused temporary store closures at AIH's largest customers.
+AIH wholesale revenues were \$223.6 million during fiscal 2022.
+This is a decrease of \$48.6 million from fiscal 2021 due entirely to a \$48.7 million decline in sales to AIH's largest customer.